beautiful-numbers/lehmer-lean/README.md

 This is the “backbone theorem” failure mode.
 It is not a claim that Lean’s kernel is unsound.
 Lean checks exactly what is stated.
 The risk is that the statements are too coarse, too weak, or too interface-like to certify the intended mathematical responsibility.

+The audit/referee layer exists precisely to make this distinction visible.
+It separates mere structural assembly from proof-carrying or responsibility-carrying artifacts, and it provides an additional Lean-checked audit of the unconditional exhaustiveness already present in the paper and formalized in the main Lean development.

 The point is not to avoid checking closure obligations.
 The point is to check them at their actual branch/range endpoints, not by stopping at the final assembly file.

 ## How to read `PierreDeFermat.lean`